 In Toronto, Etobicoke has some great places to eat.
 Some of the more notable are Plan B – Handmade Burgers Boerewors and Braai (it’s quite a mouthful, but these are some of the best burgers in Toronto), Lavinia Restaurant (A Mediterranean restaurant known for their seafood paella), Luci Restaurant (an elegant offering of house-made Italian) and Sushi-Ya Japanese.
 There will be more restaurants coming soon.

-Continuous Growth of Condo Communities
+Continuous Growth of Communities

-With all the new growth and development coming in the city neighbourhoods, Metrolinx is considering adding a new GO train station.
+With all the new growth and development coming in the city neighborhoods, Metrolinx is considering adding a new GO train station.
 The construction is in the early stages, but this coming development will help with any transit congestion.

 The second development area is central Etobicoke.
 When you choose to move to this area on the map, you’ll notice that central Etobicoke is home to most middle-class residents – the condo prices reflect that too.
 But for public transit, the subway is all you have.
 Unlike the Parklawn area condo units, you’ll find the views in central Etobicokehomes are not as desirable.